A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Representations

 \subsubsection{Modeling with basis functions}

-A parameterized approximation is proposed by~\cite{lynch2008decentralized} to approximate this environmental function by a weighted sum of a finite set of basis functions.
-Examples of basis functions include sinusoids in Fourier series, wavelets, and polynomials. \cite{jadaliha2013environmental} consider weights as time-varying coefficient vectors to model a time-varying scalar environment field.
+\citet{lynch2008decentralized} propose a parameterized approximation to represent the environmental function as a weighted sum of a finite set of basis functions.
+Examples of basis functions include sinusoids in Fourier series, wavelets, and polynomials. \citet{jadaliha2013environmental} consider weights as time-varying coefficient vectors to model a time-varying scalar environment field.